When will crypto become mainstream

 • Bitcoin is the counterpart of traditional parties

-• The arrival of other cryptocurrencies heralded the rise of crypto
+• The advent of other cryptocurrencies paved the way for different types of technology in crypto

 • In 2018, the extreme bull market was a driver of crypto's popularity